AI + Emotional Intelligence with Nick Usborne (Part 2)

 If you haven't already, listen to (or read the transcript of) Episode #488 where we talked about how to use AI to make your content marketing painless.

-Then, listen to Part 2 here (and below) where we focused on how (or whether) to use AI for marketing, especially targeted outreach (one of the tools in the Simplest Marketing Plan for 2024) and when to rely on EI instead to build relationships with actual human beings – you know…your clients and prospects.
+Then, listen to Part 2 here (and below) where we focused on how (or whether) to use AI for marketing, especially targeted outreach (one of the tools in the Simplest Marketing Plan for 2024) and when to rely on EI instead to build relationships with actual human beings – you know

 It’s a fascinating conversation, especially if you’re not quite on the cutting edge of technology.